open-company/open-company-storage/README.md

 [AWS SQS](https://aws.amazon.com/sqs/)  queues are used to pass messages from the Storage Service to other OpenCompany services.
 Setup an SQS Queue and key/secret access to the queue using the AWS Web Console or API and update the corresponding `aws-` configuration properties with the key, secret and queue names.

+An optional [AWS SNS](https://aws.amazon.com/sns/) pub/sub topic is used to push notifications of content changes to interested listeners.
+If you want to take advantage of this capability, configure the `aws-sns-storage-topic-arn` with the ARN (Amazon Resource Name) of the SNS topic you setup in AWS.

 ##### What's New

 The What's New feature of the [Web UI](https://github.com/open-company/open-company-web) is powered by entries from a public board specified by `whats-new-board`.
 These entries can be created on the specified board using the Storage service APIs or with the Web UI.